conan-io/docs/devtools/create_installer_packages.rst

 building process, like a compiler, a build system etc. If you are building a package to be run on the **host** system you can use ``os`` and
 ``arch``.

-A Conan package for a tool follows always a similar structure, this is a recipe for packaging the ``nasm`` tool for building assembler:
+A Conan package for a tool follows always a similar structure.
+This is a recipe for packaging the ``nasm`` tool for building assembler:

 .. code-block:: python